tbnobody/OpenDTU-docs/docs/firmware/howto/generate_image.md

 # Generate pre-configured image

+!!! note "Howto is deprecated"
+    The steps in this howto are no more required.
+If the `data` folder with files exists in the main directory, the files are automatically embedded into the `.factory.bin` file.

 ## Introduction

 This howto explains how to generate a image (`.bin` file) containing a custom `pin_mapping.json` or pre-configured `config.json`.
 You have to compile OpenDTU using [VSCode](../compile_vscode.md).